Philzen/WebSQL-Polyfill/README.md

 ## Acknowledgements

-This project currently uses [sql.js](https://github.com/kripken/sql.js) to enable easy abstraction of an SQL Lite database in memory.
+This project currently uses [sql.js](https://github.com/kripken/sql.js) to enable easy abstraction of an SQLite database in memory.